 - Salt the potato water to flavor the potatoes themselves.

-- Drain the potatoes well before ricing.
+- Thoroughly drain the potatoes before ricing.

 - Use a potato ricer to create light and fluffy potatoes.